Av1Sharma/FRC-ScoutingApp/README.md

 In Progress FRC Scouting App
-  Meant to create ease of use to many teams
+  meant to create ease of use to many teams